rozd/pull-to-refresh/README.md

 ```

 ### Customizing Data Insert
-The default implementations of inserting, appending and prepending items could be overrieden
+The default implementations of insert, append and prepend items could be overridden:
 ```as3
 this.pullToRefresh.insertDataFunction = function(items:Array):void
 {